 PETERSHAM RESIDENCE

 The material palette is a celebration of raw, structural expression—concrete beams, aggregate flooring, and blockwork walls introduce depth and texture while maintaining budget efficiency.
-These robust elements are softened with warm timber flooring in private areas, custom joinery in neutral yet inviting tones, and striking Calacatta Viola marble, which serves as a dramatic focal point in the home.
-Playful layering of artwork and thoughtfully curated furniture adds personality, warmth, and vibrancy, transforming the space into a truly inviting family home.
+These robust elements are softened with warm & natural accents such as the timber flooring in private areas, custom joinery, and Calacatta Viola marble, which serves as a dramatic focal point througout the home.
+A playful layering of artwork and thoughtfully curated furniture adds personality, warmth, and vibrancy, transforming the space into a truly inviting family home.

 Photography by Guy Wilkinson